 I have read with interest the recent blog post by Ewan Davies where he describes the meaning of open platform.
 Some people are viewing this now as EMR 2.0, quoting Gartner as saying that there has been too much reliance on single vendor closed proprietary systems.

-Chief information officer at London North West Healthcare NHS Trust, Sonia Patel, has only just begun her role but already wants to redefine the electronic patient record (EPR) of the future.
-The dream person to play her in the movie of her life is a popular Games of Thrones character.
-Why did you become an […]
+Chief information officer at London North West Healthcare NHS Trust, Sonia Patel, has only just begun her role but already wants to redefine the electronic patient record.
+The dream person to play her in the movie of her life is a Games of Thrones A-lister.

 Health Education England is launching an online workshop to gather views on improving the digital readiness of health and social care workforce in England.